A Brief History

 Ogorkiewicz, Richard.
 Tanks: 100 years of evolution (General Military).
 Osprey Publishing, 2015.

 The featured image in this article, a Mark IV tank being dug out by German troops at Cambrai, November 1917, was provided to Wikimedia Commons by the German Federal Archive (Deutsches Bundesarchiv) as part of a cooperation project.
 The German Federal Archive guarantees an authentic representation only using the originals (negative and/or positive), resp. the digitalization of the originals as provided by the Digital Image Archive.
 This file is licensed under the Creative Commons Attribution-Share Alike 3.0 Germany license (Attribution: Bundesarchiv, Bild 104-0941A / CC-BY-SA 3.0).
-You are free:

 You can also watch a video version of this article on YouTube: